Recover Excessive Ship and Debit Claims

 Ship-and-Debit rebates are off-invoice allowances used by electronic and technology original equipment manufacturers (OEMs) to protect channel distributor margins in case the distributor must sell at less than the original in-stock price.
 A rebate may be appropriate when the OEM reduces its product prices, as a response to changed market conditions, or when a distributor is required to lower the resale price to be competitive to close a large sale.

-Our matching and reconciliation technology enables us to identify, investigate, and validate these allowances against your Ship and Debit agreement to identify inaccurate payments.
+Our matching and reconciliation Ship and Debit software enables us to identify, investigate, and validate these allowances against your Ship and Debit agreement to identify inaccurate payments.
 Records reviewed include EDI, XML transactions, SKU price variances, product returns, price protection, in-field transfers, rebates, short shipments, drop-shipments, stock rotations, sell-ins, sell-through, and impact of other rebate and allowance programs.

 An OEM may have multiple volume, mix, and sales rebate programs, and perhaps as well directly with a distributor's end-customer.
 If not careful, the OEM can end up paying Ship and Debit claims on top of the other allowances already given.
 In another example, the product has to be proven purchased directly from the OEM, instead of third-party diverters at lower than OEM prices, and then improperly claimed under a Ship and Debit program.